Morphological Classification of Radio Galaxies with wGAN-supported Augmentation: Discussion and Conclusion

 The best overall accuracy is obtained by using the \gls{cnn} and \gls{wgan} augmented training data, but only by a small margin.
 Yet, we have shown that \gls{wgan} augmentation works in principle (similar to the goal in \citet{GANplify_2021}, as noted above) and can significantly improve a somewhat simpler algorithm.
 This can be useful for applications of classification algorithms in resource-constrained environments, i.e. disk-space and inference time restrictions.\\

-Given that our generative model is able to generate very quickly large sets of radio galaxy images of different morphologies, \glspl{wgan} can play an important role in the simulation and analysis of large radio surveys.
+Our generative model is able to generate large sets of radio galaxy images of different morphologies very quickly.
+A batch of 100 images can be generated on a NVIDIA V100 GPU in $\mathtt{\sim}0.1~\text{seconds}$ and in $\mathtt{\sim}4.5~\text{seconds}$ on CPU.
+Therefore, our \gls{wgan} can play an important role in the simulation and analysis of large radio surveys.
 Future work involving much larger training sets from the LOFAR telescope will explore this further.
 Moreover, \gls{wgan}-generated images can be used to validate new interferometric machine-learning algorithms, see e.g. \cite{Schmidt_2022}.
 To this end, we provide the model and weights with documentation at \url{https://github.com/floriangriese/wGAN-supported-augmentation}.